- 23 Aug 2023

 All Interfaces users will be able to share the Interface further at their permission level or below.
-For the Enterprise & Pro plans, if workspace sharing restrictions are turned on, then only workspace owners can share the base.
+For paid plans, if workspace sharing restrictions are turned on, then only workspace owners can share the base.
 See this workplace restrictions article for more information.

 No, sharing an interface will share all published pages on that interface.

-Enterprise admins can navigate to the Admin panel’s Users tab to view a particular user and confirm the interfaces they have access to and their permission level per interface.
+Business and Enterprise Scale admins can navigate to the Admin panel’s Users tab to view a particular user and confirm the interfaces they have access to and their permission level per interface.

-Enterprise admins can navigate to the Admin panel’s Interfaces tab to see the full list of interfaces within the organization.
+Business and Enterprise Scale admins can navigate to the Admin panel’s Interfaces tab to see the full list of interfaces within the organization.